 3 Days in Lisbon – a detailed guide

 Lisbon, located at the banks of the river Tagus, perfectly contrasts the new and modern with the old and traditional.
-This vibrant city is home to more than 2 million people and welcomes even more tourists every year, although obviously not in 2020.
+This vibrant city is home to more than 2 million people and welcomes even more tourists every year.

 The city is culturally rich with a history dating back to the second century when it was founded by the Celtic tribes inhabiting the region.
 During the Middle Ages, Lisbon witnessed the great religious wars during the Reconquista period before reaching its peak during the Age of Discoveries.
 Lisbon was the connection between the new and the old world and, during that time, became one of the richest cities in the world.